 Night Owl session.

-There will be a night owl session programmed for Tuesday 24 September 2019.
-Prominent journalists will be present to hold informal, interactive discussions on a range of topics, in a relaxed setting.
-It is expected that these discussions will include areas not discussed in public forums and therefore it is not a session to miss.
-Chatham House rules apply.
+There was a night owl session programmed for Tuesday 24 September 2019.
+Prominent journalists were present to hold informal, interactive discussions on a range of topics, in a relaxed setting.
+These discussions included areas not discussed in public forums, with Chatham House rules applied.

-There are two cultural events planned for Monday and Tuesday.
-Monday: Warsaw Uprising Museum, no limitation on the number of participants.
+There were two cultural events planned for Monday and Tuesday.
+Monday: Warsaw Uprising Museum.
 Tuesday: Polish Armed Forces Museum and National Museum.

-The visit to the Armed Forces Museum is limited to 35 participants.
-Payment will be required at time of booking via the CVENT registration.

-The Plenary sessions will begin on 25 September with remarks from the Polish Minister of Defense, NATO Assistant Secretary General for Public Diplomacy, Ambassador Tacan Ildem, the NATO Spokesperson, Ms Oana Lungescu and others.
-There will also be an Ice breaker at the hotel on the same evening.
+The Plenary sessions began on 25 September with remarks from the Polish Minister of Defense, NATO Assistant Secretary General for Public Diplomacy, Ambassador Tacan Ildem, the NATO Spokesperson, Ms Oana Lungescu and others.

 Workshops and Lectures.

-26 September will be given over to workshops and guest lecturers.
-Conference participants will have 8 workshops available to them and there will 4 lectures presented by invited guest lecturers.
-The day will be broken into four segments, with each segment featuring four of the eight available workshops.
-Each workshop will run twice which will allow participants some flexibility in planning which workshops to attend.
-Over the course of the day, participants are required to attend at least two workshops.
-Conference attendees will be able to book which workshops and lectures to attend via Cvent and the Conference App on a “first come, first served basis” due to room space limitations.
-The title for the guest lectures will be:
+26 September was given over to workshops and guest lecturers.
+Conference participants had 8 workshops available to them and there were 4 lectures presented by invited guest lecturers.
+The day was broken into four segments, with each segment featuring four of the eight available workshops.
+Each workshop ran twice which allowed participants some flexibility in planning which workshops to attend.
+Over the course of the day, participants were required to attend at least two workshops.
+Conference attendees were able to book which workshops and lectures to attend via Cvent and the Conference App on a “first come, first served basis” due to room space limitations.
+The title for the guest lectures were: